How to Clean Timberland Boots so

 If your Timberland boots are stained with a substance other than dirt or water, such as grease or a food product, try talcum powder.
 Cover the stain with a layer of talcum powder and leave overnight.
 The powder will absorb the stain and can be scrubbed off with a suede brush the next day.

-How to clean Timberland boots with vinegar
+How to clean Timberland Work Boots with vinegar

 If you’ve tried all of the methods above to clean Timberland boots and none of them have worked, it’s time to bring out the white vinegar.
 Cleaning Timberland boots with vinegar is only recommended as a last option because vinegar is acidic and may cause discoloration if overused.
+If you’d like to see our full list of the best work boots check out our guide here.

 To clean Timberland boots with vinegar take a cup of water and add a tablespoon of vinegar.
 Next, use an old toothbrush and gently brush the stained areas of your boot with the diluted vinegar.
 Only brush the heavily-stained parts of the boot.
 Dab the boot dry with a cotton cloth and allow to dry.
 Once dry, brush the entire boot with a suede brush.